Float in Day Trading: What It Is and Why It Matters for Day Traders

 Float vs. Other Share Metrics

-It is important not to confuse float with other related terms:
+It is important not to confuse float with other related share metrics.
+The table below shows how they differ and why each one matters to a day trader:

 How Day Traders Use Float Information